TAROGE-M: Radio Antenna Array on Antarctic High Mountain for Detecting Near-Horizontal Ultra-High Energy Air Showers: Simulation of Tau Neutrino Detection for AAE Sensitivity Estimation

 where $R_0$ is the distance from the detector to the tau decay point for the template, $G_{\rm ant}(\theta, \phi)$ the antenna gain at receiving angles, and $\overline{G}_{\rm amp}$ the overall receiver gain.
 The fourth term in Eq.~\ref{eq:parameter} is the antenna VEL defined in Eq.~\ref{eq:ReVELmag} with a few simplifications as follows.
 The antenna gain $G_{\rm ant}$ is assumed to be constant across its working frequency range and the VEL is evaluated at the central frequency $f_c$.
 The $\sqrt{G_{\rm ant}}$ scaling of peak received voltage assumes that the antenna impulse response does not vary significantly over the main lobe.
 The HFSS-simulated radiation pattern of the LPDA in the main lobe was modelled by a two-dimensional Gaussian function, with peak gain of \SI{7}{dBi} and standard deviation \ang{27} and \ang{46} for the E-plane and H-plane, respectively.
 Finally, the overall receiver gain $\overline{G}_{\rm amp}$ is assumed to have a constant value of \SI{57}{\dB} over the \SIrange{180}{450}{\MHz} band (see Sec.~\ref{sec:FEE}).
 The variation of signal strength due to the geomagnetic angle between the shower axis and geomagnetic field is neglected in Eq.~\ref{eq:parameter}, because the emerging tau leptons are mostly near horizontal ($<$\ang{3}) while the geomagnetic field is near vertical.

-Since TAROGE-M has a narrower bandwidth at \SIrange{180}{450}{\MHz} than ANITA by a factor of $3.8$, the tau neutrino acceptance of TAROGE-M derived from the above signal parameterization using full ANITA's frequency band is assigned as an upper bound, which is expected to be a close approximation as most of the coherent radio emission is concentrated at lower frequencies.
-Conversely, we calculated the lower bound of the acceptance for TAROGE-M by scaling down the signal amplitude by a factor of $0.4$, estimated by applying band-pass filters corresponding to TAROGE-M and ANITA to simulated signals of cosmic ray showers at Cherenkov angles where the signals are most coherent.
-The factor is higher than the bandwidth ratio of $0.26$ between TAROGE-M and ANITA for the reasons enumerated above.
+Since TAROGE-M has a narrower bandwidth at \SIrange{180}{450}{\MHz} than ANITA by a factor of $0.26$, the signal strength calculated with ANITA's parameterization has to be scaled down for evaluating the tau neutrino acceptance of TAROGE-M. Two different choices were made for the bandwidth scaling.
+One choice is without scaling, which is expected to be a close approximation as most of the coherent radio emission is concentrated at lower frequencies, except at near the Cherenkov angle.
+The corresponding acceptance of TAROGE-M is assigned as the upper bound.
+The other choice is scaling down the signal amplitude by a factor of $0.4$, a typical value obtained from simulated signals of cosmic ray-induced showers observed at their Cherenkov angles and band-pass filtered to passbands of TAROGE-M and ANITA, respectively.
+This value is higher than the bandwidth ratio of $0.26$ for the reasons enumerated above.
+As radio signals are most coherent at Cherenkov angle, the scaling factor is the lowest possible value, and thus the corresponding acceptance is assigned as the lower bound.